 You’re planning a city trip to Barcelona and don’t know where to stay?
 Then you’ve come to the right place!
 Our Barcelona expert Nicole will give you an overview of the best places to stay in Barcelona and share her hotel tips with you.

-Of course I’ll also share specific hotel recommendations for each neighborhood, for every budget, including everything from simple guesthouses to luxury hotels.
+Of course we’ll also share specific hotel recommendations for each neighborhood, for every budget, including everything from simple guesthouses to luxury hotels.

 A first orientation for Barcelona

 Let’s start with the good news: The city is surprisingly compact, you can reach almost all the main sights in Barcelona on foot.

 Here’s a comparison to illustrate just how small Barcelona is: Although their population size is about equivalent, Barcelona is confined to an area of around 100 km², while Hamburg takes up more than 750 km².